Sir Ernest Shackleton

 In 1914 Ernest Shackleton, intent on completing the final conquest of Antarctica by crossing the continent from sea to sea, arrived at South Georgia and prepared for the trans-continental journey.
-He sought information from the whalers on the likely weather conditions, and despite their warnings of ice far north that season, set off with the crew of the Endurance on the 5th December towards the Weddell Sea.
-The story of the Endurance expedition that unfolded is one of the great tales of polar history, and is central to the history of the island of South Georgia.
+Despite knowing the ice was likely to be particularly bad that season, he set off with the crew of the Endurance on 5 December towards the Weddell Sea.
+The story of the Endurance Expedition that unfolded is one of the great tales of polar history and is central to the history of the island of South Georgia.

-Use the link opposite to view the Shackleton related artefacts held at the South Georgia Museum.
+Several Shackleton related artefacts are held at the South Georgia Museum